eaglgenes101/formic-forest-specification/README.md

 Ant Leeching
 ------

 After movements and collisions are handled, a queen may neighbor one or more unladen enemy workers.
 If the number of such neighbors is equal to or less than the amount of food carried by that ant, then the queen loses food equal to the number of adjacent enemy workers.
 An unladen worker ant that neighbors one or more enemy queens that lose food this way gains one food.
-If a worker is next to multiple such enemy queens, it receives only one food, and one or more food is simply lost forever.
+If a worker is next to multiple such enemy queens, she receives only one food, and one or more food is simply lost forever.

 This transfer does not occur between allied ants.
-To perform such food transfers, you must command the laden ant to drop its food in an adjacent cell, and have another ally be in that cell to automatically pick it up.
+To perform such food transfers, you must command the laden ant to drop her food in an adjacent cell, and have another ally be in that cell to automatically pick it up.

 Fungi
 ------